-- 7 The EP Plan and scheme are made on [TBA but the date will be the March meeting of the ECC Cabinet once the decision has cleared call-in]. - 8 The EP Scheme will have no specific end date but will be reviewed by Essex County Council annually as set out in Section 5.
+- 7 The EP Plan and scheme are made on [31 March 2022] - 8 The EP Scheme will have no specific end date but will be reviewed by Essex County Council annually as set out below.

 Exempted Services

 9 Services operated by Transport for London are exempted from this scheme.